-Alan Campbell: My Challenges with Multiple Sclerosis
+My Challenges with Multiple Sclerosis

-Alan Campbell -- Alexandria, VA
+Alan Campbell -- Fairfax County, Virginia

 I was diagnosed with MS in 1965.
 My MS had been relatively benign for more than 35 years, with only occasional minor exacerbations.
 The disease was easy to ignore or deny.
 During those years, I had very interesting jobs and traveled worldwide.
 In 2001, I began to experience new symptoms.
 I was told by my neurologist that I had developed secondary progressive MS. A depression followed and I became very angry.
 That anger still haunts me as I try to deal with it.
 Along with the anger, I was and am still afraid of the future.

 I learned from a therapist who does Reiki that I am still the same person; still have the same values and principles.
 With this experience, I learned that in order to get rid of the anger, I would need to accept the reality of my new physical limitations and get on with living.
 Sounds easy, but it is not.
 Intermittent catheterization, injecting interferon-beta-1a, falling, overwhelming fatigue, having maneuverability issues with my wheelchair, and short term memory issues all anger me.